 They have earned a niche for themselves in thangka painting and handmade paper also.
 Some of the artefacts made of wood are the wooden mask which is used in the religious masked dance performed during the Torgya festival in the courtyard of Tawang Monastery.

 Dolom is an artistically designed eating bowl with lid made up of wood.
 Sheng khlem is a spoon made of wood.
 Gruk is a cup made of wood used for serving tea.

 The town of Tawang experiences a moderate climate for many months of the year.
 The best time to visit the place is between March and October, when the climate conditions are pleasant.

 One can reach Tawang from other parts of the country via Guwahati and Tezpur in Assam.
-Up to Guwahati there is daily flight of Indian Airline, Jet Airways and Sahara Airlines from Delhi.
-There are also flight from Kolkata and other parts of the country.
+Up to Guwahati there are daily flights of Indian Airline, Jet Airways and Sahara Airlines from Delhi.
+There are also flights from Kolkata and other parts of the country.
 Besides these, there is a train service including Rajdhani Express up to Guwahati.